Must-Learn Songs for Kindergarten: Your 2026 Kindergarten Back to School Checklist

 Always pay attention to how much time you spend on screens, and make sure that singing along is more important than just listening.

-A Confident and Joyful Start
+A Confident and Joyful Start- That's What This Is For

 That’s why I created this FREE Kindergarten Song Checklist